 Chancellor and Senior Vice President for Learning

-A scholar of synthetic and structural inorganic chemistry, Henderson previously chaired the Department of Chemistry and Biochemistry at the University of Notre Dame.
-During his 14-year tenure, he was also the senior assistant provost for internationalization, developing undergraduate programs and international partnerships for research.
+Henderson previously served as the chair of the Department of Chemistry and Biochemistry at the University of Notre Dame.
+During his 14 year tenure at Notre Dame, he was also the senior assistant provost for internationalization, developing strategic international partnerships for research and learning collaborations.

-Henderson’s research interests lie in organometallic and materials chemistry, with a focus on energy-related systems.
-He has published more than 100 peer-reviewed research articles and was elected as a fellow of the Royal Society of Chemistry in 2007.
+A scholar of synthetic and structural inorganic chemistry, Henderson’s research interests lie in organometallic and materials chemistry, with a particular focus on energy-related systems.
+Chancellor Henderson has published over 100 peer-reviewed research articles and was elected as a Fellow of the Royal Society of Chemistry in 2007.

 Henderson received a first class Honors B.Sc. in Chemistry from the University of Strathclyde in Glasgow, Scotland, as well as his PhD, for which he was awarded the Ritchie Prize for the best PhD thesis.
 He conducted Post-Doctorate research at Brown University.Previous / Next